martinResearch/PySparseLP/readme.md

 ## Linear Program solvers with a python interface
 * Scipy's [linprog](http://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.linprog.html).
 Only the simplex is implemented in october 2016 (Note: an [interior point method](http://scipy.github.io/devdocs/optimize.linprog-interior-point.html) has been added in august 2017).
 Note that it is possible to call this solver from within our code using *method='ScipyLinProg'* when callign the *solve* method.
 The simplex method is implemented in python with many loops and is very slow for problems that involve more than a hundred variables.
 The interior point method has not been tested here.
 * OSQP.
 Operator Splitting Quadratic programming [11].
-It support support linear programming (with all zeros hessian matrix) [python interface](https://github.com/oxfordcontrol/osqp-python)
+It support support linear programming (with all zeros hessian matrix).
+OSQP has can be executde on GPU with [cuosqp](https://github.com/oxfordcontrol/cuosqp)and to solve mixted integer quadratic progams using [miosqp](https://github.com/oxfordcontrol/miosqp)
+  [python interface](https://github.com/oxfordcontrol/osqp-python)
 * GPU implementation of OSQP (can be 2 order of magnitude faster)[here](https://github.com/oxfordcontrol/cuosqp)
 * Python bindings for GLPK [here](https://en.wikibooks.org/wiki/GLPK/Python) .
 Might not be adapted to very large sparse problems as it use simplex or interior point methods.
 The installation is a bit tedious.
 The licence is GPL which makes it unsuited for use in commercial products.